 MoDOT developed a freight vision, goals and objectives to meet the state's growing need to compete globally for quality jobs and to provide safe and efficient mobility of people and goods.
 The goals and objectives are consistent with MoDOT's pillars (Figure 3), and they were informed by stakeholder outreach and national best practices.
-They build on previous MoDOT planning efforts, including the 2018 Long Range Transportation Plan and the Citizen's Guide to Missouri's Transportation Future.
+They build on previous MoDOT planning efforts, including the 2012 State Rail Plan, 2017 State Freight Plan and 2018 Long Range Transportation Plan.
 The goals and objectives provide the foundation for multimodal freight and passenger rail investment decision-making.